MicrosoftDocs/windows-dev-docs/hub/apps/design/style/mica.md

     :::column-end:::
 :::row-end:::

 Mica is ideal as a foundation layer in your app's hierarchy due to its inactive and active states and subtle personalization.
-To follow the two-layer [Layering and Elevation](../signature-experiences/layering.md) system we encourage you to apply Mica as the base layer of your app and add an additional content layer that sits on top of the base layer.
+To follow the two-layer [Layering and Elevation](../signature-experiences/layering.md) system, we encourage you to apply Mica as the base layer of your app and add an additional content layer that sits on top of the base layer.
 The content layer should pick up the material behind it, Mica, using the LayerFillColorDefaultBrush, a low-opacity solid color, as its background.
 Our recommended content layer patterns are:

 * Standard pattern: A contiguous background for large areas that need a distinct hierarchial differentiation from the base layer.
 The LayerFillColorDefaultBrush should be applied to the container backgrounds of your WinUI app surfaces (e.g. Grids, StackPanels, Frames, etc.).
 * Card pattern: Segmented cards for apps that are designed with multiple sectioned and discontinuous UI components.
 For the definition of the card UI using the LayerFillColorDefaultBrush, see [Layering and Elevation](../signature-experiences/layering.md) guidance.